A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments: The ODCL- family of methods

 \begin{definition} We say that a clustering algorithm $\Xi$ is \emph{admissible} if for any separable dataset $\{a_i \}_{i \in [n]}$, there exist hyperparameter(s) $\eta$, such that $\Xi(\eta)$ exactly recovers the underlying clustering.
 Denote the class of admissible clustering algorithms as $\mathcal{C}$. \end{definition}

 In Section~\ref{subsec:cvx_km} we show that both $K$-means and convex clustering belong to the class of admissible algorithms.
 In order for each user to obtain an approximation of its population loss minimizer in the absence of knowing the true clustering structure, and while pursuing a single communication round in a server-client setting, we propose a method that is summarized in Algorithm~\ref{alg:one-shot}.
 Initially, each user obtains a model by minimizing the local empirical loss and sends the model to the server.
-The server receives the local models from the users, chooses a clustering algorithm and hyperparameter(s) and performs clustering, obtaining clusters of the users' local models.
+This can be achieved by implementing any standard learning algorithm, e.g., gradient descent.
+Next, the server receives selects a clustering algorithm and performs clustering on the received models, obtaining clusters of the users' local models.
 Finally, the server averages the local models and sends the averaged models to the users, according to cluster membership.
-Some practical guidelines on selecting hyperparameter(s) $\eta$ for different clustering algorithms are presented in Appendix~\ref{app:practical}.
+As such, the algorithm is straightforward to implement in practice.
+A diagram illustrating the workflow of the proposed method on a toy example is presented in Figure~\ref{fig:algorithm}.
+Some practical guidelines on selecting hyperparameter(s) $\eta$ for different clustering algorithms can be found in Appendix~\ref{app:practical}.